Seattle neglected to collect $3.4M payment for affordable housing as two skyscrapers were built

 Seattle officials neglected for years to collect a $3.4 million contribution for affordable housing from the developer of a high-rise condo project.
 That’s one of many findings from an audit of the city’s Incentive Zoning program.

-For almost four years, Seattle officials neglected to collect a $3.4 million payment for affordable housing from the developer of high-profile, luxury condominium project.
+For almost four years, Seattle officials neglected to collect a $3.4 million payment for affordable housing from the developer of a high-profile, luxury condominium project.

 They secured the money with interest from the Insignia Towers project last year only after auditors reviewing the city’s Incentive Zoning program discovered the oversight.